 A grin came over Jacob’s face.
 He was not surprised by what Joseph had described.
 Not only had John always had a penchant for gratuitous violence since they had reunited, but the memory of his fascinated look when he had watched her in the chapel came back to him limply.

 The youngest of the siblings had apparently had problems with addiction in the past.
 Joseph had explained Jacob that when he had found him in Atlanta, John was living the high life and regularly threw parties in his penthouse attended by many women, paid or not for their presence, but all beautiful.
 Multiple illicit substances were also shared at these parties, whose guests were mostly magistrates, politicians and high officials whose files John managed.

 He had built a real empire thanks to his reputation as a talented lawyer and the money left by his adoptive parents, but also thanks to the fact that all his clients entrusted him with their most infamous secrets.
 He knew about every adulterous relationship, every bribe, and the smallest of embezzlements, so that he had enough to blackmail all the top brass in the region and used it without shame.
-The deputy woman was not particularly attractive or graceful, but the mere fact that she was unattainable was certainly a significant attraction for her brother.
+The deputy woman was not particularly attractive or graceful, but the mere fact that she was unattainable was certainly a significant attraction for his brother.

 On second thought, it was basically the same reason why Jacob wanted to keep sworn officers away from their vocation by enlisting them in his own militia.